Meteorite found in Antarctica is believed to be the largest in 100 years

 Antarctic Meteorite 2 23

 It is also useful to know where meteorites are likely to be found.
-In this case, the researchers used a “treasure map” published last year, which uses clues found in satellite imagery, such as ice flow, temperature and slope measurements. surface, to make educated guesses with the help of artificial intelligence about where new rocks might be found.
+In this case, the researchers used a “treasure map” published last year, which uses clues found in satellite imagery, such as ice flow, temperature and slope measurements. surface, to make educated guesses with the help of artificial intelligence regarding where new rocks might be found.

 According to geoscientist Vinciane Debaille, from the Université Libre de Bruxelles in Belgium: